 Extending GeoJSON schema

-key in GeoJSON schema is reserved for arbitrary data that parsers can choose to use or not.)
+The standard GeoJSON schema can be extended for Nextmv’s custom map visual with two properties style and metadata defined in the GeoJSON properties object.
+(Note: The properties key in GeoJSON schema is reserved for arbitrary data that parsers can choose to use or not.)

 Custom style

-As mentioned prior, custom styles can be applied to features by defining them in property.style
+As mentioned prior, custom styles can be applied to features by defining them in property.style:

 Which custom styles and how they are applied is decided by Leaflet’s rendering engine.
 See Leaflet’s GeoJSON docs for more information.